azerion/bluestack-sdk-android/MadvertiseLocation.md

 ## Set up the SDK

-### Repository
+### 1.Repository
-In the top level build file. reference the flatDir.
+In the main build.gradle of your project, reference the flatDir.

 ```groovy
 allprojects {